jldimond/Coral-CpG-ratio-MS/methods.md

 Only annotated sequences were used for calculation of CpG O/E to increase the likelihood that sequences were oriented in the 5' to 3' direction.
 For subsequent analyses, we set minimum and maximum limits for CpG O/E at 0.001 and 1.5, respectively, to exclude outliers.
 Details of germline methylation prediction methods are provided in jupyter notebooks (https://github.com/jldimond/Coral-CpG-ratio-MS/)

-**Statistical Analyses**
+_**Statistical analyses**_

 Transcriptome CpG O/E patterns were fitted with the normalmixEM function in the mixtools package in the R statistical platform.
 Mixture models were evaluated against the null single component model by comparison of log-likelihood statistics.
 High and low CpG O/E components were delineated in mixture models using the intersection point of component density curves.
 For each GOSlim term, enrichment in the high and low CpG O/E components identified in mixture models was evaluated with Fisher's exact test.
 Whole transcriptome and differentially expressed gene CpG O/E distributions were compared with the Kolmogorov–Smirnov test.
+To compare representation of GOSlim terms in the differentially expressed genes relative to whole transcriptomes, the relative abundance of each GOSlim term in each dataset was calculated as a percentage, and these values for whole transcriptomes were subtracted from those for differentially expressed genes.
 Details and specific code used are available  (https://github.com/jldimond/Coral-CpG-ratio-MS/).